NotDhruvK/ezPay/README.md

 ### Prerequisites

-* You'll need a brief knowledge about Java.
+* You'll need a brief knowledge about Java and XML.
 * Installation of Android Studio, Room DB.
 * Installation of Complier.